JimBobSquarePants/UmbMapper/README.md

 - Username : admin
 - Password : umbmapper!

-It's not battle tested yet, so no releases, All my unit test pass though so it's very stable already.
+It's not fully battle tested yet, so no releases (well, MyGet so far), All my unit test pass though so it's very stable already.

 **There are many more to write though, may you could help?**